mojule/1tree-factory/readme.md

 For examples of adapters, please see the [test fixtures](/test/fixtures), which include raw tree data for the biology example represented as both arrays and objects, and the adapters for working with either format

+The $prefix means that the function is static and will be available on your tree API, not just node instances.

 If you want a better understanding of why this pattern is used (it is used by tree-factory for both adapters and plugins), please read the documentation for